kupresanin99/Project423/README.md

 Weather variables (temperature, wind, cloud coverage, etc...)
 Matchup variables (starting pitcher record / runs given up / history and team record)

+Additional variables will require table joins and additional API pulls, which can be implemented in the future.

 3.1.
 Develop these skills from scratch (no experience on any of them).
+3.2.
+Work with Max so we can both become stronger software developers.

 **Stories**:

 1.1.a.
-Learn how to pull API data (website already selected and required variables available).
+Learn how to pull API data (website already selected and required variables available) (1/2 day).
 1.1.b.
-Learn where to put API data.
+Learn where to put API data (1/2 day).
 1.1.c.
-Revisit manipulating / cleaning / transforming data in Python.
+Revisit manipulating / cleaning / transforming data in Python (1 day).

 1.2.a.
-Develop models using Scikit-Learn - likely regression, boosted tree, and random forest.
+Develop models using Scikit-Learn - likely regression, boosted tree, and random forest (1/2 day).
 1.2.b.
-Determine reasonable strategy for train / test split.
+Determine reasonable strategy for train / test split (1/4 day).
 1.2.c.
+Strategize to keep this all organized and not haphazard (1/4 day).

+1.3.a.
+Learn from instructors how to run things on cloud (5 days).

+1.4.a.
+Learn from instructors how to run things automatically (bash scripts, e.g.) (2 days).

+1.5.a.
+Learn from instructors how to create working web app (3 days).

+2.1.a.
+Daily tracking of model performance / gambling wins (1 hour / day).

+2.2.a.
+Adding additional variables to the model for performance improvement (placeholder, not sure if time) (icebox).

+3.1.a.
+Develop testing, logging, QA skills (5 days).

+3.2.a.
+Work with Max to gain skills (ongoing).